Sign up for this email series:

 Genetic tests — If you have a family history of pulmonary hypertension or PAH, your doctor might screen for genes linked to those conditions.
 Doctors may recommend genetic counseling if more than two family members have PAH.14

 Pulmonary arterial hypertension treatment is designed to relieve symptoms and slow progression of the disease.
 Without treatment, PAH can lead to dangerous and potentially fatal health complications including heart failure or sudden cardiac death.6

-Treatment for PAH is very individualized and depends on type of PAH, severity of symptoms (functional class), test findings, age, other health conditions and medications taken, and home support systems.
+Treatment for PAH is very individualized and depends on the type of PAH, severity of symptoms (functional class), test findings, age, other health conditions and medications taken, and home support systems.
 A PAH treatment regimen typically includes medication, oxygen to help breathing, pulmonary rehabilitation, and in more severe cases, lung transplantation.9

 PAH treatments are prescribed to open up blood vessels in the lungs, improve blood flow from lungs to heart and body, and ultimately reduce strain on the heart.
 Medications may be taken by mouth, inhaled, or administered via continuous pump infusion.8 Medications are also prescribed in a variety of combinations.12

 Several medications approved by the US Food and Drug Administration (FDA) for PAH treatment fall into four categories: